wp-plugins/rt-filter-page-list/readme.txt

 This is especially true for older browsers, and sites with a large number of published pages.

-This plugin is intended to be used with the "pages" widget that comes with WordPress, or any navigation element that uses `wp_list_pages`.
+This plugin is intended to be used with the "pages" widget that comes with WordPress, or any navigation element that uses wp_list_pages.

 There are two ways the plugin can apply the filter.

 1. By modifying the default Pages widget that comes with WordPress
 1. By applying the filter everywhere wp_list_pages is used

-Please note that since the second option uses the `wp_list_pages` hook, the filtering will take place anywhere `wp_list_pages` is used.
+Please note that since the second option uses the wp_list_pages hook, the filtering will take place anywhere wp_list_pages is used.
 This includes menu locations to which no custom menu is assigned.
-Please make sure all your\
-menu locations have a custom menu assigned to them to avoid unexpected behavior.
+Please make sure all your menu locations have a custom menu assigned to them to avoid unexpected behavior.

 This plugin requires the PHP DOMDocument extension, and PHP5.